Algorithms, hardness and graph products on a pursuit-evasion game: An fpt-algorithm parameterized by the -fewness of the graph

 In $G_1+G_2$, if $d\geq 1$, then one guard is sufficient to control the spy: if the spy is in $G_1$ (resp. $G_2$), the guard goes to $G_2$ (resp $G_1$).
 If $d=0$ and $G_1$ and $G_2$ are complete graphs, then $G_1+G_2$ is also a complete graph and consequently one guard is sufficient: just go to the same vertex of the spy in each turn.
+If $d=0$ and $s=1$ and $\cn(G_1)=1$, then one guard can be placed in $G_1$ and control the spy, by following her in $G_1$ using his Cops and robber strategy or just occupying the same vertex in $G_2$ if the spy goes to $G_2$.

-Now assume that $d=0$ and w.l.g. $G_1$ is not complete.
+Now assume that $d=0$, $s\geq 2$ and w.l.g. $G_1$ is not complete.
 Let $v_1$ and $v_2$ be two non-adjacent vertices of $G_1$.
 Then, in the game on $G=G_1+G_2$, the spy can go from $v_1$ to $v_2$ in one step passing through a vertex of $G_2$ and one guard cannot keep up her (recall that $d=0$).
 Then two guards are necessary.
 Moreover, this is sufficient: just maintain in each round one guard in the same vertex of the spy and the second guard in the other graph: $G_1$ (resp. $G_2$) if the spy is in $G_2$ (resp. $G_1$).

 \end{proof}

 The next lemma determines the guard number on spiders.